 Multiple biquads in the parametric EQ block can be set at once by importing a coefficient file.
 This file can be generated by Room EQ Wizard (REW) or by other programs.
-Note that the design program must be set for a 48 kHz sample rate.
-The number of filters is limited to a maximum of six (in the 8x8 plugin, five for the 2x8 plugin).
+Note that the design program must be set for a 96 kHz sample rate (if 48 kHz is used, all filters will operate at twice the designed frequency).
+The number of filters is limited to a maximum of five (in the 2x8 plugin, six for the 8x8 plugin).